 Chromosomal Abnormality Screening

-Genetic abnormalities like Down syndrome affects about 1 in every 700 babies.
+Genetic abnormalities like Down syndrome affect about one in every 700 babies.
 The risk of having a child with Down syndrome does increase with maternal age, but mothers of all ages and races can have a child with Down syndrome.

-A child with Down syndrome is born with an extra copy of chromosome 21, and causes delays in the mental and physical development of the child.
+A child with Down syndrome is born with an extra copy of chromosome 21, causing delays in their mental and physical development.

-Greenslopes Obstetrics and Gynaecology recommends that all pregnant women be offered a screening test for fetal chromosomal abnormalities, regardless of the woman’s age.
+The recommendation is for all pregnant women to screen for foetal chromosomal abnormalities, regardless of their age.
 Non-invasive options for screening include:

 - Non-Invasive Prenatal Test (NIPT) that allows isolation of baby’s cell from maternal blood

 If an abnormality is suspected, then your obstetrician will recommend an invasive diagnostic test for confirmation.
-This may involve a Chorionic Villus Sampling (CVS) or Amniocentesis, where a needle is passed through the mother’s abdominal wall, into the placenta (CVS) or the amniotic sac (Amniocentesis), to obtain cells directly from the baby for testing.
+This may involve a chorionic villus sampling (CVS) or amniocentesis, where a needle is passed through the mother’s abdominal wall, into the placenta (for CVS) or the amniotic sac (for amniocentesis), to obtain cells directly from the baby for testing.

 Request an appointment